atchley-sha/thesis/NOTES.md

 - How to get synthetic population / Which variables to use from PUMS?
 - How to use skims from WFRC model / Which skims to use?
 - How to input transit?
+    - Options:
+        - TAZ Skims (get from CUBE)
+        - TAPs and TAP skims (do we use these?)
 - How to input WFH?
     - Built-in WFH model
         - Separate models for fully WFH and blended